Designers, celebrities woo shoppers around world

 But other shoppers said they came armed with their purses because they enjoyed making purchases on such evenings.

-"This event definitely encourages you to buy," said Kristel Valladon, 30, a makeup artist who was about to buy a pair of Barbara Bui metallic gray low boots, studded with crystals, costing 1,635 euros ($2,125).
+"This event definitely encourages you to buy," said Kristel Valladon, 30, a makeup artist who was about to buy a pair of Barbara Bui metallic gray low boots, studded with crystals, costing 1,635 euros.

 Jean-Michel Lagarde, deputy chief executive of Barbara Bui, said some customers also came back later to buy.
 "Fashion Night Out brings us business for sure," he said.
 "So we think that we should have a good (sales) weekend."